 - 1. The Water Management District is charged under the Monterey Peninsula Water Management District Law with the integrated management of the ground and surface water resources in the Monterey Peninsula area. - 2.
 The Water Management District has general and specific power to cause and implement water conservation activities as set forth in Sections 325 and 328 of the Monterey Peninsula Water Management District Law. - 3.
 This ordinance is enacted to respond to present and threatened water emergencies, as provided by Section 332 of the District Law.
 Water emergencies addressed by this ordinance are created by legal circumstances which constrain the amount of water that is available to serve water users in the Monterey Peninsula area. - 4.
-The Water Management District adopted Resolution No. 84-4 on March 4, 1984, declaring its intent to support a county-wide water conservation plan and participate in a county-wide effort with other agencies in Monterey County to reduce water consumption and implement water conservation measures determined to be cost effective and beneficial. - 5.
-The Water Conservation Plan for Monterey County was finalized in March 1989 and included an analysis of urban water conservation measures in Monterey County, including the Monterey Peninsula area. - 6.
-Based on the Water Conservation Plan for Monterey County, the Water Management District established a conservation goal of 15% of demand within the District by 2020.
+The Water Management District adopted Resolution No. 84-4 on March 4, 1984, declaring its intent to support a county-wide Water Conservation and Rationing Plan and participate in a county-wide effort with other agencies in Monterey County to reduce water consumption and implement water conservation measures determined to be cost effective and beneficial. - 5.
+The Water Conservation and Rationing Plan for Monterey County was finalized in March 1989 and included an analysis of urban water conservation measures in Monterey County, including the Monterey Peninsula area. - 6.
+Based on the Water Conservation and Rationing Plan for Monterey County, the Water Management District established a conservation goal of 15% of demand within the District by 2020.

-- 7. On July 6, 1995, the State Water Resources Control Board (SWRCB), in response to four complaints, issued Order WR No. 95-10 that found that the groundwater in the aquifer underlying and closely paralleling the Carmel River is water flowing in a subterranean stream and subject to the jurisdiction of the SWRCB. - 8.
-SWRCB Order WR No. 95-10 also found that California American Water wells were drawing water from the subterranean stream associated with the Carmel River and had diverted an average of 10,730 acre-feet per year without a valid basis of right. - 9.
-SWRCB Order WR No. 95-10 directed California American Water to reduce its average historical diversions from the Carmel River by 15% in Water Year 1996 and 20% in each subsequent water year until its unlawful diversions were terminated. - 10.
-In Water Year 1997, California American Water's diversions from the Carmel River exceeded the limit specified in SWRCB Order WR No. 95-10 and the SWRCB issued an Administrative Civil Liability Complaint against California American Water. - 11.
-On January 28, 1999, to enable compliance with SWRCB Order WR No. 95-10, the Water Management District adopted Ordinance No. 92 that established an Expanded Water Conservation and Standby Rationing Plan. - 12.
-Since establishment of the Expanded Water Conservation and Standby Rationing Plan in 1999, California American Water has complied with the diversion limits specified in SWRCB Order WR No. 95-10 every year. - 13.
-On August 14, 2003, California American Water filed a lawsuit in Monterey Superior Court, Case No. M66343 to adjudicate water rights in the Seaside Groundwater Basin.
-A decision was entered March 27, 2006 finding the basin in overdraft and reducing California American Water's appropriative take from both the Coastal Subareas and Laguna Seca Subarea.
-Reductions are scheduled triennially with the first potential 10% reduction occurring on January 1, 2009. - 14.
-Under the adjudication decision, California American Water's production from the Laguna Seca Subarea will be reduced from 345 Acre-Feet Annually (AFA) to 0 AFA.
-Existing District definitions and rules did not include regulation of the Laguna Seca Subarea within Regulation XV. - 15.
-Amendments to District Rules are necessary to address a water emergency caused when increased consumption would force production over the legal limits set by the Seaside
+- 7. On July 6, 1995, the State Water Resources Control Board (SWRCB), in response to four complaints, issued Order No. WR 95-10 that found that the groundwater in the aquifer underlying and closely paralleling the Carmel River is water flowing in a subterranean stream and subject to the jurisdiction of the SWRCB. - 8.
+SWRCB Order No. WR 95-10 also found that California American Water wells were drawing water from the subterranean stream associated with the Carmel River and had diverted an average of 10,730 acre-feet per year without a valid basis of right. - 9.
+SWRCB Order No. WR 95-10 directed California American Water to reduce its average historical diversions from the Carmel River by 15% in Water Year 1996 and 20% in each subsequent water year until its unlawful diversions were terminated. - 10.
+In Water Year 1997, California American Water's diversions from the Carmel River exceeded the limit specified in SWRCB Order No. WR 95-10 and the SWRCB issued an Administrative Civil Liability Complaint against California American Water. - 11.
+On January 28, 1999, to enable compliance with SWRCB Order No. WR 95-10, the Water Management District adopted Ordinance No. 92 that established an Expanded Water Conservation and Standby Rationing Plan. - 12.
+Since establishment of the Expanded Water Conservation and Standby Rationing Plan in 1999, California American Water has complied with the diversion limits specified in SWRCB Order No. WR 95-10 every year. - 13.
+Ordinance No. 134 amends the Expanded Water Conservation and Standby Rationing Plan to recognize the court decision on March 27, 2006 regarding the Seaside Basin adjudication. - 14.
+Ordinance No. 134 amends the Expanded Water Conservation and Standby Rationing Plan to refine terms and clarify provisions of the regulation - 15.
+Ordinance No. 134 adds definitions for "Carmel River System," "Certified Landscape Irrigation Auditor," "Rationing Year," "Seaside Basin Adjudication Decision," and "Water Ration." - 16.
+Ordinance No. 134 amends the definition of Emergency Use Rates and deletes the definition of Excessive Use Rates. - 17.
+Ordinance No. 134 amends the Expanded Water Conservation and Standby Rationing Plan to add separate irrigation water meter requirements for Non-Residential New